orum-io/code-interview/README.md

 ### Can I use external libraries?

-Yes please do.
-Feel free to make use of what dependencies you like.
+Yes, please do.
+You can use any dependencies you like.
+Our only ask is that you explain your choices or are ready to do so in a followup interview.

 ### Can I use an ORM?